Ukrainian man remanded in custody over fires at homes and car linked to Starmer

 “The car and both properties were linked to the Prime Minister Keir Starmer.”

-Ms Przybylska also told the court that Lavrynovych was interviewed under caution after his arrest and denied arson.
+She also told the court that Lavrynovych, of Sydenham, south-east London, was interviewed under caution after his arrest and denied arson.

 He was remanded in custody to appear at the Old Bailey for a plea and trial preparation hearing on June 6.

-He was arrested at an address in Sydenham, south-east London, in the early hours of Tuesday and charged on Thursday.
+He was arrested at an address in Sydenham in the early hours of Tuesday and charged on Thursday.

 The force said officers from the Met’s Counter Terror Command led the investigation because of the connections to a high-profile public figure.